 The 1,750 seat cinema, owned by Bedford Cinemas (1928) Ltd., was opened by the mayor, William Denton.

 The theatre was designed by A. Ernest Shennan and built by Tysons Ltd., with a spacious entrance hall that had the paybox in the middle.
 There were two staircases, which led to the balcony and large lounge, furnished with several couches.
 The auditorium had lighting in a coved ceiling, which stepped down to the screen.
-A Compton 3Manual/6Rank organ regularly entertained patrons in the early years and was still played occasionally up to the time the cinema closed.
+A Compton 3Manual/6Rank organ was opened by organist Sydney Gustard and regularly entertained patrons in the early years and was still played occasionally up to the time the cinema closed.
 The projection room had Kalee 11 projectors and Western Electric sound.
 At the time of closing the original projection heads were still in use.
 The cinema was equipped with four track magnetic, the last stereo film being “Woodstock”.

 In 1969, the gold coloured festoon curtain was removed to make way for an unmasked screen.
 The new screen, minus tabs, appeared to be suspended in mid-air and was called a floating screen.
 This made its debut on August 3 1969.
 Later that year I joined as a second projectionist, my chief was Brian Cubbon.
 We ran single manned box, I only worked with Brian twice a week.